 Most online scheduling tools offer the ability to shift swap, so employees can have a more fluid structure when it comes to changing their availability.

 Most organizations schedule about two weeks out.
-After then end of a scheduling cycle, there are multiple transitions, like paying employees via payroll, producing reports, and more.
+After the end of a scheduling cycle, there are multiple transitions, like paying employees via payroll, producing reports, and more.

-During each one of the shift transitions, also take the time to revisit your schedule to see if you need to make sure it supports and caters to employee and stakeholder feedback and your overall business goals.
+During each one of the shift transitions, also take the time to revisit your schedule to make sure it supports and caters to employee and stakeholder feedback and your overall business goals.

 This includes keeping the lines of communication open to other areas of your business, like human resources and finance…